lancenewman/lancenewman.github.io/_posts/2025-12-05-advent-of-games.md

 ### Game Engines

-These are just a few popular engines—or engines I’ve personally used— but feel free to use whatever you like!
+These are just a few popular engine or engines I’ve personally used, but feel free to use whatever you like!
 The challenge is written with a 2D game in mind, but it can easily be adapted to 3D if that’s more your style.

 - [Godot](https://godotengine.org/)
 - [Unity](https://unity.com/)